Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Preliminary Study

-We construct a large dataset containing pairs of homologous and non-homologous functions.
-To this end, function names are retained by software after its compilation.
-In order to construct homologous function pairs, we utilize binary functions with the same function name in the same software.
-Otherwise, they form non-homologous functions.
-For instance, if function $F$ is present in the source code, compilation will generate 4 versions of binary functions for distinct instruction set architectures: $F_{x86}$, $F_{x64}$, $F_{arm}$, and $F_{ppc}$, respectively.
-These variants of functions are homologous functions for one another.
-We extract 132,274 unique binary functions each architecture, for a grand total of 529,096 binary functions.
-We select at random 40,111 functions from each architecture, totaling 160,444 functions.
-Among these, we randomly select 1000 functions as source functions and use them to perform filtering operations on all functions.
-In specifically, source functions are used to evaluate the capability of the target feature to filter away non-homologous functions while preserving homologous ones from the 40,111 functions that have been selected.
-We prepare the homologous function pairs and groups for feature evaluations.
-Specifically, we utilize the source function name $F$ together with the library name $B$, since function names in different binaries might be duplicated but having different functionalities, to combine into a function identifier $F^{B}$.
-After compilation, we will get different homologous binary functions $F^{B}_{X86}$, $F^{B}_{X64}$, $F^{B}_{ARM}$, and $F^{B}_{PPC}$ for different architectures, X86, X64, ARM, and PowerPC.
-These four binary versions of function form a homologous function groups.
-We pick a random version of function to combine with other 3 versions of functions to form 3 homologous function pairs.
-We calculate different metrics for function pairs and groups respectively.
+We create a large dataset consisting of pairs of homologous and non-homologous functions based on their function names.
+Function names are retained in the software after compilation, allowing us to construct the dataset.
+To create homologous function pairs, we select binary functions with the same function names within the same software.
+On the other hand, functions with different names were considered non-homologous.
+For example, if function $F$ is present in the source code, compilation would generate four versions of binary functions for different instruction set architectures: $F_{x86}$, $F_{x64}$, $F_{arm}$, and $F_{ppc}$.
+These variants of functions are considered homologous to each other.
+We extract a total of 529,096 binary functions, comprising 132,274 unique functions for each architecture.
+To avoid overfitting in final evaluation, we randomly selected 40,111 functions from each architecture.
+Among them, we randomly chose $n$ functions as source functions to evaluate the filtering capability of diverse features.
+For each source function $F^{B}{X}$, we constructed a pool of candidate functions consisting of $M$ randomly selected binary functions and three homologous functions of $F^{B}_{X}$.
+As a result, each source function $F^{B}_{X}$ forms three homologous pairs and $M$ non-homologous pairs.